 at all

-feeling weak because I can’t be
+feeling weak because I can’t

 who seem so strong

-fear of being too much
+and my fear of being too much

-with too much grief for far
+with too much grief for much

 too long.